-Factors preventing developers from reducing prices
+Factors preventing developers from reducing Property Prices

 To begin with, funding has become a significant challenge for developers over the last few years.
-Low sales, increasing debt-equity ratio and banks’ refusal to disburse loans for residential construction have all contributed to this situation.
+Low sales, increasing debt-equity ratio, and banks’ refusal to disburse loans for residential construction have all contributed to this situation.
 Also, with RERA in place, developers are not able to ‘diversify’ funds collected from homebuyers anymore.

 The NBFC crisis: The crisis has intensified the pain for real estate developers.
 Further, after the IL&FS crisis, some NBFCs even revoked the loans they had sanctioned earlier.
 But the worst was yet to come – fearing the increasing turmoil, some NBFCs asked developers to return the funds they had disbursed to them.
 Most recently, NHB has asked NBFCs/HFCs to do away with the subvention schemes – further dampening the flow of working capital.

-So – will property prices reduce?
+So, Will property prices reduce?

 There may be any number of other reasons for choosing not to buy a home now, including the perception (currently justified) that other investment options like mutual funds or gold can yield better returns.
 Or you may simply prefer the flexibility and lower financial impact of rental housing.
-The rationales governing the buy-versus-rent debate are plentiful, and it is not a debate which is likely to lose steam in the coming years.
+The rationales governing the buy-versus-rent debate are plentiful, and it is not a debate that is likely to lose steam in the coming years.
 However, the anticipation of a massive price correction will likely remain a vain one.